Pickles03/game-tracker-frontend/README.md

-# game-tracker-frontend
-Final project - front repo for game tracker
+# Game Tracker for Game Lovers